SPECIAL GENETICS PROGRAM

 how it works

-Puppies in this Program are available to homesteads and farms in the US and Canada, direct from working parents who protect the sheep camps of Armenia and Artsakh.
+Puppies in this Program are available to homesteads and farms in the US and Canada, direct from working parents who protect the sheep camps of Armenia.
 After a thorough, multipart investigation, the parents and puppies chosen for this project are deemed highly valuable SAF dogs and a crucial part of the efforts aimed at preserving the breed and balancing the current gene pool.

 As part of an in-depth agreement with the sourcing handlers, shepherds, and breeders in Armenia, each puppy will receive proper, regular deworming, medical documents, and a passport that lists full vaccinations, including rabies, and dates are given, arrive microchipped with an ISO international chip and a large crate that is yours to keep.